Ruma-T/Mapping_Earthquakes/README.md

 GeoJSON/PB2002_boundaries.json from github resources

 ### Results:

+Link to the page: https://ruma-t.github.io/Mapping_Earthquakes/

 .Created maps using Leaflet that plots all of the earthquakes.

- .The data markers reflect the magnitude of the earthquake by their size and and depth of the earth quake by color.
+ .Markers reflect the magnitude of the earthquake by their size and and depth of eartquake by color.

- .Earthquakes with higher magnitudes appear larger and earthquakes with greater depth should appear darker in color Popups that provide additional information about the earthquake were included when a marker is clicked
+ .Higher magnitudes appear larger and greater depth appear darker in color.

+ .Popups provide additional information about the earthquake .

- .A legend was created to provide context for the map data
+ .A legend was created to provide context for the map.

 ![png_mod133](https://github.com/Ruma-T/Mapping_Earthquakes/blob/main/Earthquake_Challenge/Resources/mod133.PNG)